 Furthermore, all computers in the network must agree to changing this old block.
 This is what prevents fraudulent data.

-If a counterfeiter attempts to create a fake record of cryptocurrency, the computers in a blockchain network will disagree to the change in an old block.
+If a counterfeiter attempts to create a fake record of cryptocurrency, the computers in the network will disagree to the change in an old block.
 The fake record will be invalid and not recorded in the network.

 In cryptocurrency, computers that are part of the blockchain network are known as miners.
 Because they take part in verifying and recording the transactions of cryptocurrency, they are compensated with a small amount of the cryptocurrency in question.
 The act of mining, thus, involves offering your computing power to the network in exchange for some cryptocurrency.

 Different cryptocurrencies have different verification and recording protocols.
-Because of this, the computing power and hardware required for each blockchain network can differ.
+Because of this, the computing power and hardware required for each block network can differ.
 Additionally, the confirmation speeds for transactions under different cryptocurrencies can also differ.

 Bitcoin confirmations may take anywhere between 10 minutes to an hour or more per confirmation.
 In contrast, Ethereum confirmations are generally much quicker.
 Generally, there is a tradeoff between security and speed, as well as mining fees and speed.

 Learn More About Alternative Investments